jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/apple.md

 [VideoToolbox](https://developer.apple.com/documentation/videotoolbox) is the only available method on macOS.

-To achieve full acceleration, [Metal](https://developer.apple.com/metal/) and OpenCL are also required.
+To achieve full acceleration, [Metal](https://developer.apple.com/metal/) is required.

 ## Tone-mapping Methods